ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the processor server.
 The configuration file content is covered in section [Configuration file](#processor-config-file) below.
 Once the processor server is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Processor console](#processor-console) section below.

 ####Processor config file
 In order to start the processor server one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the server.
 Among other things, this config file specifies the pre/post-processor scripts to be used.
 An example configuration file is: `[Project-Folder]/processor.cfg`.
+The dummy versions of the, used in this configuration file, pre/post-processor scripts are located in: `[Project-Folder]/script/text/`:

+   * `pre_process.sh` - the dummy example pre-processor script
+   * `post_process.sh` - the dummy example post-processor script

+Note that, the pre/post- processor scripts do not need to be bash scripts.
+They can be anything command-line executable that satisfies the scripts' interface.
+Run these scripts to get more details on their expected interface and functionality.

-The dummy versions of the, used in this configuration file, pre/post-processor scripts are located in: `[Project-Folder]/script/text/`.
-Run these scripts to get more details on their expected functionality.
-Generally speaking, the content of the text processor configuration file is self explanatory and contains a significant amount of comments.
+The content of the text processor configuration file is self explanatory and contains a significant amount of comments.
 When run with a properly formed configuration file, **bpbd-processor** gives the following output.
 Note the `-d info3` option ensuring additional information output during starting up and connecting to translation servers.

 ```
 $ bpbd-processor -d info3 -c ../processor.cfg